Why do planes have so many buttons?

 Do pilots use all the buttons?

-READ ALSO: What Tinder pictures get the most swipes?
+READ ALSO: What is the most difficult MBTI type?

 Question: In the cockpit are all those buttons and knobs really used or necessary to fly the plane?
 Answer: Yes, the buttons and knobs are used to control the airplane in normal flight or when there is a problem with a system.